-Small and infill subdivisions have been increasing over the last couple of years.
-Developers continue a trend where appetite for large scale residential (>100 lots) subdivisions is still increasing, particularly in the northern areas of Wellington and Porirua cities.
-Additionally, industrial type subdivision requests have been received to cater for smaller commercial and manufacturing businesses.
+Small and infill subdivisions have been increasing over recent years.
+Developers continue a trend where the appetite for large-scale residential (>100 lots) subdivisions is still increasing, particularly in the northern areas of Wellington and Porirua cities.
+Additionally, industrial-type subdivision requests have been received to cater for smaller commercial and manufacturing businesses.